MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamPackage.md

-Returns a list of packages for the account.
+Returns a list of packages for a feed.